spareinetrip/stremula-1/README.md

 - Check that port 7003 (or your configured port) is not in use
 - Verify Node.js version is 16 or higher: `node --version`
 - Check that all dependencies are installed: `npm install`

+### Service keeps restarting
+- If you see "Maximum restart attempts exceeded", there's a persistent error
+- Check the logs to identify the root cause
+- Common issues: database corruption, network connectivity, API authentication failures
+- The service will stop restarting after 5 attempts in 60 seconds to prevent infinite loops

 ## 📊 Monitoring